Finkbeiner Basketball Camps

-Ben Finkbeiner is in his third year as an assistant coach at Utah State after joining the staff prior to the 2014-15 season.
+Ben Finkbeiner is in his first year as Utah State’s associate head coach after being promoted in May 2018.
+Finkbeiner is in his fifth year with the program after joining the staff prior to the 2014-15 season.

 Prior to accepting the USU position, Finkbeiner spent three seasons as an assistant coach at Boise State.
 While there, he coached several Boise State players to Mountain West postseason honors.
 In addition, seven players earned Mountain West all-academic team recognition.

 Finkbeiner’s first full-time coaching position was at New Mexico Junior College in Hobbs, N.M., where he spent three seasons as an assistant coach.
-He served in several capacities, including the recruiting coordinator, guard position coach, defense coach, strength and conditioning coach and assisted with scouting.
-In his last season (2010-11) at NMJC the team recorded a 20-win season going 20-10 and 6-6 in league.
+He served in several capacities, including the recruiting coordinator, guard coach, defensive coach, strength and conditioning coach and assisted with scouting.
+In his last season (2010-11) at NMJC the team recorded a 20-win season, going 20-10 and 6-6 in league play.
 In 2009-10, Finkbeiner helped guide the team to the program’s first postseason appearance in eight years, finishing third in the conference with a 16-14 overall mark.

 During Finkbeiner’s first season in 2008-09, the Lady T-Birds had a 17-win campaign, an improvement of 14 wins over the previous year.
 In his final two seasons at NMJC, he coached five Lady T-Birds to all-conference honors, two to all-conference honorable mention and one player to NJCAA All-Region 5 honors.